photo credit: Heather Mull

 For ten years, Sherrie served as artistic director and co-founder of the Gist Street Reading Series.
 For six years, she worked as Associate Curator of Education at the Frick Art & Historical Center.
 For five years, she was Assistant Editor of Western Pennsylvania History magazine at the Heinz History Center.
 For three years she co-directed The Chautauqua Writers’ Festival with Phil Terman and Lori Jakiela.
 She has also worked as a professional baker in both New Hampshire and California.

-Right now, she is a senior lecturer in Chatham University’s MFA and Food Studies programs, the series editor for The Best Small Fictions 2018 anthology, co-editor with James Thomas and John Dufresne for Flash Fiction America (W.W.
-Norton, 2022), an editor at Randolph Lundine Manuscript Consultants, and a freelance writer and copy editor.
-She serves on the advisory boards for Braddock Avenue Books and Words Without Walls.
-Sherrie lives on the South Side Slopes of Pittsburgh with her husband, Rick Schweikert, and their dog, Bubby.
-She is at work on a narrative nonfiction book to be published by In Fact Books, which explores place and displacement in modern Pittsburgh.
+Right now, she is co-editor with James Thomas and John Dufresne for Flash Fiction America (W.W.
+Norton, February 2023), a senior lecturer in Chatham University’s MFA and Food Studies programs, a manuscript consultant at Randolph Lundine, an urban garden monthly columnist for the Pittsburgh Post-Gazette, and a freelance writer and copy editor.
+Sherrie lives on the South Side Slopes of Pittsburgh with her husband, Rick Schweikert, and their dog, Jo-Jo.
+She is at work on a new short story collection and a narrative nonfiction manuscript, which explores place and displacement in Southwestern Pennsylvania.